oxylus-tech/ox-orch/docs/source/guide/10-operations.rst

 - Providing the ``_label`` and ``_description`` attributes, describing the object model.
 - Assumes that documented fields are annotated using pydantic ``Field.description``.

+Take it as good practice to always document user's configurable fields and operations/state main information.

 Stores